TorinitTechnologies/frontend-reactjs-test/README.md

 # [Torinit Technologies Inc](https://torinit.com) - Technical Test

-This test is a part of our hiring process at Torinit for the Frontend Developer position.
+This test is a part of our hiring process at Torinit.
 It should take you between 3 and 6 hours depending on your experience.

 **Feel free to apply!
 Drop us a line with your LinkedIn/GitHub/Twitter at hr@torinit.com**